fubark/cyber/docs/hugo/content/docs/toc/concurrency.md

 ```
 The main execution context is a fiber as well.
 Once the main fiber has finished, the VM is done and control is returned to the host.

-Fibers are freed by ARC just like any other object.
-Once there are no references to the fiber, it begins to release it's child references by unwinding its call stack.

 ## Async.

 ## Multi-thread.